neutrinojs/neutrino/packages/start-server/README.md

 const server = require('@neutrinojs/start-server');

 // Use with default options, starting the server
-// for the main entry point, neutrino.options.entry neutrino.use(server);
+// for the main entry point, defaults to neutrino.options.mains.index neutrino.use(server);

 // Usage with custom server file to start